Shinagawa Shrine in Photos

 Shinagawa Shrine.

 Shinagawa Shrine will take your breath away, literally.
-You need to climb a huge staircase to enter it first.
-It has history, stunning architecture, and the charm of its miniature Mount Fuji.
+You need to climb a huge staircase to enter it.
+After that is the history, stunning architecture, and a miniature Mount Fuji.
 This spot offers a unique slice of Tokyo’s cultural and scenic beauty.
 Ready to capture it with your camera?
 Let’s dive in!

 It is a good place for photographers.
 I wouldn’t place it up there with Meiji Jingu or Nezu, but it is attractive and impressive.
 A few minor things might bother people, but it is a good place.
 Well, it is a good place once you conquer that massive staircase at the entrance!